 Types of technology

-Typically countries can pursue one of three technical approaches: building an open source platform, utilizing proprietary software, or a hybrid mix of the two.
+Typically, countries pursue one of three technical approaches: building an open source platform, utilizing proprietary software, or a hybrid mix of the two.

 All approaches allow for individual customization for each country.